msc-acse/acse-9-independent-research-project-coush001/README.md

 ## Work Flow:

 ### 1.1 Importing
-* Run in the standard way.
-Can also choose to import individual classes but there isn't many so the namespace will not be swamped.
+* Run via standard python import protocol.
+Can also choose to import individual classes but there isn't many so the namespace will not be cluttered.
 ```python
 from SeismicReduction import *
 ```
 ### 1.2 Data loading
-* Data loading is done via the **DataHolder** class. <br>
-* Initialisation takes three parameters:
+* Use class **DataHolder**. <br>
+1. Initialisation:
+    * Parameters:
        1. Dataset name : self explanatory
        2. inline range : in the form [start, stop, step]
        3. inline range : in the form [start, stop, step] <br>
-*if using test dataset use the below ranges, if using new data check the info documentation for this*
+*(if using test dataset use the below ranges, if using new data check the info documentation for this)*
 ```python
 # init
 dataholder = DataHolder("Glitne", [1300, 1502, 2], [1500, 2002, 2])
 ```
-* Loading the near and far offset amplitudes files is self explanatory, use the relative pathname of the files. <br>
+2. Loading the near and far offset amplitudes.
+    * Parameter:
+        1. Relative file pathnames <br>
 * *files **must** be in .sgy format*
 ```python
 # add near and far offset amplitudes
 dataholder.add_near('./data/3d_nearstack.sgy');
 dataholder.add_far('./data/3d_farstack.sgy');
 ```
+3. Loading the horizon:
+    * Parameter:
+        1. Relative file pathname
-* Loading the horizon, information must be in .txt with columns: inline, crossline, twt
+**Note:** file format must be .txt with columns: inline, crossline, twt
 ```python
 # add the horizon depth
 dataholder.add_horizon('./data/Top_Heimdal_subset.txt')
 ```
 ### 1.3 Data processing
-* Uses class **Processor**.
-A processor only needs to be initialised **once** per dataset, the parameter is the DataHolder object. <br>
+* Use class **Processor**.
+1. Initialisation:
+    * Initialise **once** per dataset
+    * Parameter:
+        1. DataHolder object. <br>
 ```python
 # Create a processor object for the data
 processor = Processor(dataholder)
 ```
+2. Input generation:
-* An input is generated from the object __\_\_call\_\___ with the following parameters:
+    * Generated from the object __\_\_call\_\___  method
+    * Parameters:
        1. flatten : list with three elements [bool, int: above add, int: below add]
            * element one chooses whether to run horizon flattening in the dataset
            * above and below add choose how many amplitudes either side of the horizon to extract
        2. crop : list with three elements [bool, int: above index, int: below index]
            * element one chooses whether to run cropping on the dataset
            * above and below index choose the extents of the seismic window to be extracted
        3. normalise : bool
            * chooses whether to normalise the data or not
 * **Note:** If both flattening and cropping are true, only flattening will occur.
 ```python
 # Generate an output, first param specifies flattening procedure, second specifies normalisation